kletobias/p2022/_posts/2026-02-02-2025-the-year-of-toy-agents.md

 *It was the year of **agent demos**.*

 Everywhere you looked, vendors had the same storyline:

-"Just use natural language.
+*"Just use natural language.
 Our agent will write the query, fetch the data, do the work.
-No more technical barriers."
+No more technical barriers."*

 The screenshots were polished.
-The marketing decks were confident.
+The marketing decks were confident.<br>
 And in real-world environments?
 Most of these "agents" collapsed immediately under the weight of reality:

 1. Ambiguous questions.